mpalash/aliakbarmehta/_pages/cv.md

 *(upcoming)* **Museum as Commons**, Creative Commons Summit 2020, Lisbon, Portugal, 2020

+*(upcoming),* From Margins to Museums, University of Tampere, Tampere, 2020

 **Resistance and Re-imagining Alternatives,** Nordic Decolonial Workshop, Center for Research on Ethnic Relations and Nationalism (CEREN), Helsinki, 2019

 **Notes for Radical Diversity,** Helsinki Art Museum HAM, Helsinki, 2019